 The parable of the sower gives us an insight as to why not everyone gets into the harvest:

-Why: Fear, lack of accountability, or no tools, lack of ploughing of their own heart (shallow roots).
+Why: Fear, lack of accountability, or no tools, lack of backing from their church, lack of ploughing of their own heart (shallow roots).
 Too many distractions (weeds).

 Why: No vision for discipling, a claimed lack of time, other priorities: selfish lifestyle (weeds) and lack of spiritual watering of their own heart (shallow roots).

-Why: Lack of character, Western mindset, insecurity, lack of investment in leaders by their own mentor, they won’t let go and release people into their gifts.
+Why: Lack of character, Western mindset, insecurity, lack of investment by their own mentor, they won’t let go and release people into their gifts.

 4. HOW TO SPOT POTENTIAL LEADERS